caiorosa-dev/lab-quest/README.md

 - **Node.js**: Utilized for server-side operations, requiring version 20 or higher.
 - **Prisma**: Integrated for database migrations and management.
 - **Swagger**: Provides API documentation for easy access and understanding.
+- **NestJS**: A progressive Node.js framework for building efficient and scalable server-side applications.

 ### Infrastructure
 - **Yarn**: Employed as the package manager for handling project dependencies.